 We maintain the 2015 Incentive Award Plan (as amended and restated, the "2015 Plan"), under which we may grant equity incentive awards to directors, employees and consultants of our Company and our affiliates, to enable us to attract and retain services, skills and experience of these individuals, which we believe are essential to our long-term success.
-We do not currently have any formal policy for determining the number of equity-based awards to grant to NEOs.
+We do not currently have any formal policy for determining the number or types of equity-based awards to grant to NEOs.

 We typically grant equity incentive awards to employees when they commence employment with us and annually in conjunction with our review of individual performance.
 We may grant additional awards in the discretion of our Board of Directors or Compensation and Talent Committee.
 Our stock options allow employees to purchase shares of our Common Stock at a price equal to the fair market value of our Common Stock on the grant date and may be intended to qualify as "incentive stock options" under the Internal Revenue Code of 1986, as amended (the "Code").
+We believe stock options directly align the interests of our NEOs with those of our shareholders while ensuring the retention of our executive team.
 Our restricted stock units represent the right to receive one share of our Common Stock or its cash value equivalent upon vesting.
+In 2023, we granted restricted stock units and performance-based restricted stock units to our NEOs in connection with their annual award for the first time, in order to ensure market competitiveness of our compensation program.